 The Flying Geese.
 The North Star.
 The Pin Wheel.
 These are some of the concrete names given to the symbolic heirloom quilts beneath which countless folks wake daily.
 It is these very names that lend narrative to the geometric arrangements of each piece of fabric, each shape cooperating with the next to give overall form to the quilt.
-An excellent example is the Double Wedding Ring quilt pictured to the right, which comes from my family’s collection and quilt 4exemplifies the connection between form and narrative.
+An excellent example is the Double Wedding Ring quilt pictured to the right, which comes from my family’s collection and exemplifies the connection between form and narrative.
 This year we celebrate my parent’s 50th wedding anniversary, a marriage symbolized by the interlocking ring pattern.
 The countless anecdotes of those five decades are represented by the quilt’s many varied components, beneath which my parents woke together for decades of mornings.

 Now imagine waking up in the morning, and even before you open your eyes, brightly colored geometrical formations undulate across the horizon of your mind, as though the quilt was in your head.
 Kaleidoscopic shapes and vivid hues plié in intricate patterns, and pirouette in spirolaterals, like a swirling technicolor digitalization of the Alhambra’s painted Moorish tiles.
 If the images are particularly strong, they will last even after you open your eyes, as though superimposed onto your bedsheets or your coffee cup by an old reel to reel projector.